NOTICE

 Typically, most logbook loans are held for between three to seven months and therefore can provide an overall cost-effective short-term solution.
 Borrowers are encouraged to ask the lenders to confirm:

-For example - if you borrow £1,000 over 12 months at a flat rate of 120% per annum [fixed] with a Representative 389.20% APR and make 18 monthly payments of £466.67, that makes a total amount repayable of £8420.00.
-The total charge for credit is, therefore £5,400.
+If you borrow £1,000 over 36 months at a flat rate of 84% per annum [fixed] with a Representative 207.3% APR you will make 36 monthly payments of £97.78, making a total amount repayable of £3,585.08 including £40.00 document fee and £25.00 Option To Purchase fee.
+The total charge for credit is £2,585.08.
+Logbook Loan repayment length from 18 to 60 months.

 Before a borrower applies for a logbook loan, these are the main things to consider: